The-Poolz/Net.Utils.TaskManager/README.md

 ## Initialization

-To begin using the `Net.Utils.askManager`, you must first create an instance of the `TaskManager` class.
+To begin using the `Net.Utils.askManager`, you must first create an instance of the `TaskManager` class:

 ```csharp
 var taskManager = new TaskManager();